FoundationDB/fdb-kubernetes-operator/docs/manual/resources.md

 Per-pod services have the same name as the pod.

-The process group ID will be put in a label called `fdb-instance-id` on any resource the operator creates for that process group.
+The process group ID will be put in a label called `foundationdb.org/fdb-process-group-id` on any resource the operator creates for that process group.

 The table below provides examples of different resource names for a process group.
 These examples assume that your cluster is called `example`.